awkward-py/s-version3/src/pages/data-collection-policy.md

 - **Academic Data**: Remarks, status, and achievements as a student.
 - **Activity Data**: Participation and contributions to discussions or topics.

-## Authenticity and Ethical Data Handling

-We uphold the following ethical standards:
-1. **No Fake Profiles**: All data collected is genuine and authenticated.
-2. **Verified Users Only**: We verify each user's data to ensure accuracy and transparency.
-3. **No Unauthorized Data Access**: Access to your data is limited to verified IT Off-Topics administrators only.

 ## Data Protection: How We Keep You Safe

 Your data is protected through the following measures: